Ivo Vieira

-Ivo Ricardo Abreu Vieira (born 10 January 1976) is a Portuguese former footballer who played as a defender, currently head coach of Brazilian club Cuiabá.
+Ivo Ricardo Abreu Vieira (born 10 January 1976) is a Portuguese former professional footballer who played as a defender, currently a manager.

-He spent his entire playing career with Nacional, where he also began his managerial career in 2011.
-He managed six other clubs in the Primeira Liga.
+He spent his entire playing career with Nacional, where he also began working as a coach in 2011.
+He managed seven other clubs in the Primeira Liga, and won the Campeonato Mato-Grossense with Cuiabá in 2023.

 Playing career

 Vieira was born in Machico, Madeira.
 His entire ten-year professional career was spent with local C.D.
 Nacional, which he represented in all three major levels since being promoted to the main squad at the age of 18; during his tenure, he also acted as captain.

 From 2002 to 2004, Vieira competed in the Primeira Liga.
 His first game in the competition took place on 22 September 2002, as he came on a last-minute substitute in a 2–0 away win against S.C.
 Beira-Mar; in the latter season, he contributed 19 appearances to help his team to a best-ever fourth position.